 The mountain was called "the mountain that shines" by the Akamba due to the fact that it is perennially capped with snow despite the tropical climate of the Kenyan lowlands.
 Today, the mountain still boasts 11 glaciers, although these are rapidly retreating due to global warming.
 The Ameru word "kirimira" also translates as the "mountain with white features", and many believe that the current name "Kenya" is a mispronunciation of one of these indigenous words.

 In December 1963, Kenya won independence from British rule after a bitter period of revolution and rebellion.
-The new nation was formalized and rechristened as the Republic of Kenya in 1964, under the presidency of former freedom fighter Jomo Kenyatta.
-The similarity between the country's new name and the surname of its first president is no coincidence.
+The new nation was formalized and rechristened as the Republic of Kenya in 1964, under the governance of the country's first president and former freedom fighter Jomo Kenyatta.
+The similarity between the country's new name and the surname of the president is no coincidence.
 Kenyatta, who was born Kamau Wa Ngengi, changed his name in 1922.

 His first name, Jomo, translates from the Kikuyu for "burning spear", while his last name is a reference to the traditional beaded belt of the Maasai people nicknamed the "light of Kenya".
 In the same year, Kenyatta joined the East African Association, a campaign that demanded the return of Kikuyu lands colonized by white settlers during British rule.
 Kenyatta's name change, therefore, coincided with the launch of his political career, which would one day see him become synonymous with Kenyan freedom.